 This feature is only available in Incredibuild's Enterprise and Business Plans and is currently in limited availability.
 For more details, speak to your Customer Success Representative.

 Build Cache saves time and resources by reusing portions of previous outputs.
-As you run builds, we store the outputs in a cache.
+As you run builds, we store the outputs in a file cache.
 When future builds are run, we check the cache to avoid regenerating portions of the build that have not changed.

 Build cache can only be used with Visual Studio 2017 and higher.